no0bie/aoc-bud/README.md

 - v0.0.1: + requests puzzle input, saves as a file, to avoid spamming the server with unnecessary calls, and finally returns it as a string
 - v0.0.2: + able to post solution to advent of code and receive server message
 - v0.0.3: refactored code to use less dependencies and changed how the library is used
+- v0.0.4: removed a annoying print (nothing new)

 Installation
 ------------